DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.04/intro1.04.md

 Mistakes**.

+Ahead of your meeting, you brainstorm and talk to
+<a target="\_blank" href="https://devmountain.github.io/qa_student_assignments/personas/Alex.html">Alex</a>
-Ahead of your meeting, you brainstorm and talk to [Alex](../../../personas/Alex.html) about some ideas on how you can clean up processes and help your team.
+about some ideas on how you can clean up processes and help your team.

 - **Handling Bugs** will be important - several bugs have been reported in the past and have since been sitting still.